-Since the 1st of January 2018, UAE implemented VAT or Value Added Tax which amounts to five percent of prices of most products and services.
-In this article, we’ll highlight the local regulations related to VAT on real estate in order to help you identify all the repercussions that VAT has on the real estate market.
-Being a kind of indirect tax added on certain products and services, VAT also applies to physical property which may be supplied such as water, real estate, and any form of energy.
-UAE Law (no 8) of 2017 provides details and specifics on the treatment of VAT which is subject to the usage and type of property among others.
+Since the 1st of January 2018, UAE implemented VAT or Value Added Tax which amounts to five percent of the prices of most products and services.
+Here we discuss the local vat on real estate to identify the VAT repercussions on the real estate market.
+Like an indirect tax on certain products, VAT also applies to water, real estate, and any form of energy.
+UAE Law (no 8) of 2017 specify about the VAT treatment on usage and type of property among others.

 VAT on Residential Properties in UAE

 Article 45 of VAT law enlists all the items which are subject to zero VAT rate and this includes all residential buildings three years of its completion.
 This also applies to properties that were converted into residential buildings instead of commercials.
-What is noteworthy is the law which doesn’t provide a distinction on whether residential properties are supplied to business entities or natural persons.
+The law doesn’t provide a distinction on whether residential properties are supplied to business entities or residents.

-Article 46 of UAE VAT law mentions all the transactions which are considered as exempt from VAT.
+Article 46 of UAE VAT law mentions all the VAT exempt transactions.
 Exempt supplies, in the context of real estate, include bare land and supplies of buildings for residential use through leasing or sale that don’t qualify for zero VAT rate as stipulated in Article 45 related to zero VAT rate.

 VAT on Commercial Properties in UAE

 The supply of properties for commercial use, as well as the proceeds from lease of commercial spaces, fall under VAT tax scope.
-This means all property developers that are selling properties for commercial use can offset that input tax that is paid on any building material consumed, including services from third parties such as architecture, consulting, and the like.
+This means that all the property developers selling commercial properties can offset the input tax paid on consumed building materials.

 From the perspective of the investor, the treatment implies an increased capital lock up in comparison to other jurisdictions wherein a total input VAT may be reclaimed with the financial year of the property’s purchase.
 But, full recovery for the VAT amount that was initially incurred is foreseen through the ongoing input tax offsetting e.g. maintenance related and output VAT e.g. from property leases throughout the term of usage of a property.

-For a building that is used for both commercial and residential, the tax that is incurred by property developers or owners of a building will be apportioned where there’s exempt supply.
-Portions that are related to taxable supplies may be recovered.
+The tax incurred by the property developers or owners of the building will be apportioned if there’s an exempt supply.
+Portions related to taxable supplies may be recovered.